Homelessness Prevention and Stabilization Programs

 The Eviction Prevention Program pairs case managers with families to resolve landlord disputes and prevent evictions.

-Since its start, the Eviction Prevention Program has prevented more than 645 evictions at an average cost of $2,200 per family, potentially saving tax payers $37,800 by avoiding emergency shelter.
+Since its start, the Eviction Prevention Program has prevented more than 1,156 evictions at an average cost of $2,200 per family, potentially saving tax payers $40,505 by avoiding homelessness.
 The Eviction Prevention Program has been recognized for its unique approach by the National Alliance to End Homelessness.

-The Housing Stabilization Program helps formerly homeless families to successfully retain long-term, affordable housing.
+The Stabilization Program helps formerly homeless families to successfully retain long-term, affordable housing.

 Case managers work with families to become active members of their community.
 Case managers also help families to find resources to increase their income, find social subsidy benefits, and connect to community health and wellness providers.